-1. Develop, Maintain and Review Criteria for Recruitment and Annual Assessment of Directors Board Appointment Process
+1. Develop, Maintain and Review Criteria for Recruitment and Appointment

 The NC is responsible for identifying and recommending suitable candidates for Board membership and also for assessing the performance of the Directors on an ongoing basis.

 The Board will have the ultimate responsibility and final decision on the appointment.
 This process shall ensure that the Board membership accurately reflects the long-term strategic direction and needs of the Company while it determines the skills matrix needed to support the strategic direction and needs of the Company.